arashwan/matrixnet/README.md

 |merge_bbox| Merge bbox flag| True, False|
 |weight_exp| exponential weighting specification  | |
 |backbone|  Backbone for Matrix Nets| resnet50, resnet100, resnet152, resnext101

+## Contributions

+Contributions to this project are welcome.
+Please make a pull request and we will attend to it as soon as possible.

+Also if you extend this model to other datasets or build cool projects using it we'd love to hear from you.

 ## Acknowledgements